Previous dayMarch 17, 2026Next day

 8.2 km---✓ ReviewedUSGS →

-At 20:29 UTC on March 17, 2026, a magnitude 2.0 tremor occurred 101 km E of McCarthy, Alaska.
-The event originated approximately 8.2 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.0 earthquake 101 km E of McCarthy, Alaska at 20:29 UTC on March 17, 2026.
+This was a shallow crustal earthquake, focused at 8.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 61.332°, -141.034°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 61.332°N, -141.034°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17